Anuvooda/servlet-task-manager/README.md

 Fork the repository
 Create a new branch:
-Make your changes and commit them: git commit -m 'Add some feature' git checkout -b feature/your-feature-name
+Make your changes and commit them: git checkout -b feature/your-feature-name git commit -m 'Add some feature
+Push to the branch
+git checkout -b feature/your-feature-name
+Create a pull request
+Contact
+For any questions or feedback, please reach out to:

+Anusha Vooda

+GitHub: Anuvooda
+Thank you for visiting the To_Do_List project repository!